-As of next week children aged 12-15 in Scotland will be able to receive a vaccination for Covid-19.
+Children aged 12-15 in Scotland are able to receive a vaccination for Covid-19.

 Do I have a choice whether to take the coronavirus vaccine?

 Yes.
 You have a say in whether you should get the vaccine or not.
 You and your parents or carers can discuss the vaccine and decide together whether you want to have it.
 This also applies to whether you receive a second dose of the vaccine.